icme/cme257-advanced-julia/class/class4/class4.md

-# CME 257 10/7/15 - using Git
+# CME 257 Class 4 - using Git

-(Parts of this lecture borrows from [CME 211 lecture 6](https://github.com/nwh/cme211-notes/blob/master/lecture-6.md) - thanks to Nick Henderson!)
+(Some of this material was originally borrowed from the 2015 version of CME211, taught by Nick Henderson)

 If you don't have a mac or linux computer, it may be easiest to ssh into farmshare to follow along.